 For certain renovations or for HVAC replacements that do not comply with the current policy, residents may need to obtain advance approval, referred to as a variance, from the Association's Board of Directors.
-For details, please see the "Variance Requests" section under "Rules" and the "Appendix."
+For details, please see the "Variance Requests" under "Rules" on page 83, and the "Appendix" on page 87.

 6. How do I rent the Community Center?

 Unit owners and tenants interested in renting the Community Center should complete the Community Center Rental Application, available on the website, and submit the completed application to the Office.
 You may contact the Office first for date availability.